What is web software development?

 General truisms about programming languages are that:

 - PHP is most popular and suitable for any project with a lower budget.
 It’s open source and without licensing costs involved.
-Design Toronto Web DTW uses mostly PHP as its development tool and extends open source Content Management System CMS to make projects more cost effective.
+Design Toronto Web DTW uses mostly PHP as its development tool and uses open sources such as WordPress web development to make projects more cost effective.

 - Visual Basic is most suitable for relatively novice programmers and relatively simple programs.